About the ATN

 Can be used to enable a wireless last mile to rural communities throughout Alaska

-ATS is seeking significant grant funding to provide wireless last mile in every ATS member community.
+ATS recently applied for significant grant funding to provide wireless last mile in every ATS member community.
 The ATN concept was made possible when Alaska Tribal entities took advantage of an opportunity by the FCC to reserve 2.5 GHz radio spectrum in Alaska.
 ATS played a significant role in that success.
 Nearly the entire state is now covered by ATS members and other Tribes who applied for spectrum.
 This means that if we all work together, we can create a statewide Alaska Tribal Network that is Tribally governed.
 We can deploy wireless networks in every community in Alaska and provide affordable modern broadband.

 This means that if we all work together, we can create a statewide Alaska Tribal Network (ATN) that is totally Tribally governed.
 We can deploy wireless networks in every community in Alaska and provide affordable modern broadband.
 These last mile wireless networks will connect to any available middle mile— new satellite, fiber, or microwave to fiber.
 As less expensive middle mile becomes available in your village, the ATN will use it to drive subscriber prices down.